 If you’re ready to get your website homepage into shape, then I’ve created the perfect resource for you.

-It’s called the Money-Making Homepage Blueprint and it comes with a wireframe (like a web page blueprint) that lays out the exact structure that you need to craft a killer homepage.
-I’ve also included a plug-and-play copy template to get your homepage copy on point, avoiding most of the basic website mistakes.
+It’s called the Foolproof Homepage Blueprint Masterclass and it comes with a wireframe (like a web page blueprint) that lays out the exact structure that you need to craft a killer homepage.
+I’ve also included a plug-and-play copy template to get your homepage copy on point, avoiding most of the basic website mistakes AND the video masterclass.